 Madame Tussaud's Waxworks is located on the promenade just opposite Central Pier.
 They have hundreds of models in themed areas.
-There have 13 themed sections and lots more areas covering the making of a waxwork, Big Night In, Lifestyle TV, Crime Drama, Docu Drama, I´m a Celebrity, Football Changing Room, Sports, Coronation Street, Music, Comedy, TV Studio, and the Mirror Maze and Blackpool Pier.
-These themed rooms are set over 4 floors, you will be able to mix with the models and take your photos with the stars, remember to bring your camera.
+There have 8 themed sections and lots more areas covering Coronation Street, Best of British, Family Favorites, Music Stars, Comedians, TV Stars, Sports Stars, Festival Fields.
+These themed rooms are set over 4 floors, you will be able to mix with the models and take your photos with the stars, remember to bring your phone.

 Blackpool waxworks tickets are available to purchase online.